-While corporate financial performance may preoccupy investors, it is CSR, viewed as "the commitment of business to contribute to sustainable economic development, working with employees, their families, the local community and society at large to improve their quality of life" (WBCSD, 2000: 10), that captures public attention.
-Sustainable business development is the broader umbrella against which sustainable investment decisions consider how organizations may achieve their objectives while minimizing resource utilization in recognition of the stewardship of the planet for future generations.
+While corporate financial performance may preoccupy investors, it is CSR, viewed as "the commitment of business to contribute to sustainable economic development, working with employees, their families, the local community and society at large to improve their quality of life" (World Business Council for Sustainable Development, 2000, p.
+10), that captures public attention.
+Sustainable business development is the DOI 10.1108/UJEMSD07.2014.0019